tonymullen/ProMERNStackBook/README.md

         }

     That is, the assigned environment variable name is missing the substring `SERVER`.
 If this is not correctly set, you will not have the results described at the bottom of page 403.
+* Not an error, but a slight clarification.
+On page 408, the text states "For example, when you refresh the page /issues you will see that the table header is present, but the table itself is not populated with issues."
+This is referring to the *page source*, not the displayed DOM.
+To see the missing data, right click on the page and choose "View Page Source".
+In that HTML, you should see that the table is not populated by data, because the populating is happening on the client side under React.